MartianZoo/solarnet/docs/type-system.md

 ### Variance

-All Pets types implicitly **covariant**.
+All Pets types are implicitly **covariant**.
 One subtype of `Tile<Area>` is `CityTile<Area>`; another is `Tile<LandArea>`, and subtyping both of *those* we have `CityTile<LandArea>`.

+(The always-covariant rule creates a problem for the payment-mechanic classes `Accept` and `Owed`.
+If an instance of `Owed<CardResource>` exists, we might think we can pay that off using any kind of `CardResource`.
+But it does not work that way.
+Unsure yet how to deal with this.)

 ### Abstract vs. concrete

-A type is abstract if *either* its root type (class) is abstract, *or* if it has any abstract type argument.
+A type is abstract if *either* its root type (class) is abstract, *or* if any dependency type is abstract, *or* if it has a refinement.
 Of course, an abstract type works fine for just counting components, but in order to create or remove a component the type must be concrete.
-Of course, this makes sense; if I said "please add a tile to the board", you would say "what kind of tile, and where exactly, and with whose player cube on it?".
+Of course, this makes sense; if I said "please add a tile to the board", you would have to ask "what kind of tile, and where exactly, and with whose player cube on it?", whereas you can answer "how many tiles are on the board?" exactly as asked.

 This can be slightly confusing.
-The *class* `Steel` is a concrete class.
-But the *type* `Steel` is an abbreviation for `Steel<Player>`, and is therefore abstract because `Player` is abstract.
-So when asking "is `Steel` concrete?" the question is ill-formed.
+The *class* `OceanTile` is a concrete class.
+Yet the *type* `OceanTile`, being an abbreviation for `OceanTile<MarsArea>`, is abstract (because `MarsArea` is abstract).
+So "is `OceanTile` concrete?" is an ambiguous question.

 (Aside: a Pets instruction like `3 Animal<CardFront>` is valid even though the `Animal<CardFront>` type is abstract.
 It simply cannot be *executed* in that form.
-It must be refined or narrowed to a concrete type first, such as `3 Animal<Predators>`.
+It must be narrowed to a concrete type first, such as `3 Animal<Player3, Predators<Player3>>`.
 There is no way to break it up into, say, `2 Animal<Predators>, 1 Animal<Fish>`.
 Conveniently, this simple constraint makes the game rules work correctly in a variety of ways.
 If a card says `-6 Plant<Anyone>?`, can you remove 4 from one player and 2 from another?
 No, you can't.
 There are a few automatic "narrowing" steps, but for the most part an abstract type left in an instruction allows the player to choose how they want to narrow it.
 For example, in `CityTile<VolcanicArea>`, the player can narrow it to `CityTile<Tharsis_2_2>`.
 Since that is concrete, however, they cannot choose to *further* narrow it to `CapitalTile<Tharsis_2_2>`.
 Okay, enough digression.)

 ### Effects and specialization